agocorona/DAppFlow/README.md

 ---------------------------------------

-Express the entire program flow within a Haskell monad which set HTTP endpoints for microservices and uses Plutus endpoints
+Express the entire program flow within a Haskell monad which set HTTP endpoints for microservices and uses Plutus endpoints DApps involving contracts take a long time to complete. some intended or unintended shutdowns of the application may happen.
+The program support stop and recovery of the execution state at the step where it was when it was stopped.
+Also, individual Workflowa that are waiting can be freed from memory.

 The monad will execute as off-chain Haskell code.
 It will be a continuous `do` expression that will define HTTP endpoints and will use Cardano endpoints.
 The result is a clear specification of the entire process as a "workflow" which is clearly readable, maintainable and verifiable.